 In 1994, Police Commissioner William Bratton introduced a data-driven management model in the New York City Police Department called CompStat, which has been credited with decreasing crime and increasing quality of life in New York City over the last eighteen years (Bratton, 1998; Kelling & Bratton, 1998; Shane, 2007).
 Due to its success in New York, CompStat has diffused quickly across the United States and has become a widely embraced management model focused on crime reduction.

 In 1999 and 2000, over a third of agencies with 100 or more officers reported implementing a “CompStat-like” program (Weisburd, Mastrofski, McNally, Greenspan, & Willis, 2003).
-In fact, due to CompStat’s flexibility, Maryland’s Governor Martin O’Malley used this model to create CitiStat when he was Mayor of Baltimore and now StateStat for the state of Maryland, innovatively expanding the CompStat model as a means to oversee and manage multiple government agencies (Fillichio, 2005; Fenton, 2007).
-Recognizing the difficulty police agencies have had with implementing CompStat effectively, the Maryland CompStat-on-Demand initiative advocates a “next generation” model of CompStat that seeks to improve upon how CompStat has been implemented over the last fifteen years.
+In fact, due to CompStat’s flexibility, Maryland’s Governor Martin O’Malley used this model to create CitiStat when he was Mayor of Baltimore and then StateStat for the state of Maryland, innovatively expanding the CompStat model as a means to oversee and manage multiple government agencies (Fillichio, 2005; Fenton, 2007).
+Recognizing the difficulty police agencies have had with implementing CompStat effectively, the Maryland CompStat initiative advocates a “next generation” model of CompStat that seeks to improve upon how CompStat has been implemented since 1994.

-What follows is a brief overview of the original CompStat components as well as a description of the Stratified Model that is the foundation of Maryland’s current CompStat-on-Demand initiative.
+What follows is a brief overview of the original CompStat components as well as a description of the Stratified Model that is the foundation of Maryland’s CompStat initiative.

 The CompStat model is a management process within a performance management framework that synthesizes analysis of crime and disorder data, strategic problem solving, and a clear accountability structure.
 Ideally, CompStat facilitates accurate and timely analysis of crime and disorder data, which is used to identify crime patterns and problems.
 Based on this analysis, tailored responses are implemented through rapid deployment of personnel and resources.
 An accountability structure is key to ensuring the analysis is acted upon and the responses are implemented correctly as well as assessing whether responses are effective in reducing crime and disorder (Weisburd et al., 2003).